 Also known as marker molecules or genetic markers, they are used to mark the position of a specific gene under investigation or draw attention to the inheritance of a characteristic.

-They have proven to be an essential tool for geneticists and have found essential applications in genetic engineering, paternity testing and the identification of deadly diseases.
+They have proven to be an essential tool for geneticists and have found crucial applications in genetic engineering, paternity testing, and the identification of deadly diseases.

 They can also take the form of longer DNA sequences, such as microsatellites, which are 10 to 60 base pairs long.

 Restriction fragment length polymorphisms are molecular markers used to track a particular DNA sequence as it passes between cells.